tranquyenbk173/BERT_ITE/README.md

-# ITE and BERT-ITE
+# BERT-ITE
 ##### From Implicit to Explicit Feedback: A deep neural network for modeling sequential behaviours and long-short term preferences of online users

 -----------------------------------------------
- This is our official implementation of ITE and BERT-ITE -  deep neural networks for modeling sequential behaviours and long-short term preferences of online users.
-For more details, please refer to our papers: (links)
+ This is our official implementation of BERT-ITE - a deep neural network for modeling sequential behaviours and long-short term preferences of online users.
+For more details, please refer to our papers: https://arxiv.org/abs/2107.12325

 <p align="center">
 <img align="center" src="https://github.com/tranquyenbk173/ITE/blob/master/src/result/image/MD1-1.png" width=80%>